 You should expect the property to be clean and tidy on arrival.
 Check the "important" appliances: oven, microwave, fridge, cooking pans and trays, kettle, toaster, shower, W.C should all be "sparkly" clean and there really is no excuse if they are not!

 The property should have been hoovered, or floors mopped, throughout.
 Do bear in mind that very few holiday parks have grass-mowers that "collect", so chances are, you may find as soon as you walk into the property - grass is "there!" and in same respect, it is difficult for the housekeeping teams to ensure they "get" every single little bit of grass that has found its way into the property!
 Unfortunately, little can be done about this and it doesn't warrant a complaint!

-Seating should be clean, although again there: the odd "rogue" blade of grass is not a major issue!
-Re-covering seating in a caravan is exceedingly expensive, so you may find your owner has "re-vamped" using throws and any comments regarding the "actual" covers underneath would be unwarranted.
+Seating should be clean, re-covering seating in a caravan is exceedingly expensive, so you may find your owner has "re-vamped" using throws and any comments regarding the "actual" covers underneath would be unwarranted.

 Blinds are common in caravans, but are also extremely time- consuming to clean!
 Don't be offended if you have "dusty blinds!"
 Usually these can only been cleaned thoroughly a few times a year throughout the season.